Set It Off (Thousand Foot Krutch album)

-Set It Off is the first studio album released by Canadian Christian rock band Thousand Foot Krutch.
-The album features a fusion of heavy nu metal and softer rap rock songs, mixed with some pop punk influence.
-Some of the songs were from their independent album, That's What People Do.
-It was originally released on April 14, 2000.
-A remastered version of the disc, including six extra tracks, was issued on September 7, 2004.
-This is the last album to feature guitarist Dave Smith, who left the band in 2002 and the only album to feature drummer Geoff Laforet, who left the band in 2001.
+Set It Off is the debut studio album by Canadian Christian rock band Thousand Foot Krutch.
+Influenced by the nu metal band Limp Bizkit, the album was described by AllMusic as a "knockout punch" in the Christian hardcore genre.
+Some of the songs came from their 1997 independent album, That's What People Do.

+This is the last album to feature guitarist Dave Smith, who left the band in 2002, and the only album to feature drummer Geoff Laforet, who left the band in 2001.